-You can create, modify, and manage your databases using the RDS Console, APIs, and Command Line Interface (CLI).
+You can create, modify, and manage your databases using the AWS Management Console, Command Line interface (CLI), and APIs.
 The same simple interface can be used to manage RDS databases running on VMware or RDS databases running on AWS.

 Scalability and Performance

-Amazon RDS on VMware allows you to easily scale the compute, storage, and memory resources in your on-premises database instance, similar to an Amazon RDS instance in AWS.
-For read-heavy workloads, read replicas make it easy to elastically scale out beyond the capacity constraints of a single database instance.
-You can further leverage the scale of the cloud by bursting read replicas to Amazon RDS instances in AWS.
+RDS on VMware allows you to easily scale the compute and memory resources in your on-premises database instance, similar to an Amazon RDS instance in AWS.

-Amazon RDS on VMware provides Amazon CloudWatch metrics for your on-premises databases at no additional charge, including resource utilization, I/O activity, and instance connections.
-RDS on VMware also provides access to Performance Insights, an easy-to-use tool that helps you quickly assess the load on your database with in-console visualizations.
+RDS on VMware provides Amazon CloudWatch metrics for your on-premises databases, including resource utilization, I/O activity, and instance connections.

 Available and Durable